 If you’ve ever found fleas on your dog, you’ve experienced that feeling of sheer horror as you watch those little specks scurry to safety in your dog’s fur.
 What’s the first thing you do?
 You look up, how to get rid of fleas on dogs!
 Luckily you have arrived at the most complete and best flea treatment for dogs guide out there.

 Fleas are very common in dogs in the southern and eastern parts of the country, and most dogs there are on a flea preventative medication.
 A serious flea infestation–both on your dog and in your home–can be incredibly difficult to get rid of, so prevention is key.
-If your dog and home have fallen victim to a flea infestation, you can take back your home and pet with some of the following methods.
+If your dog and home have fallen victim to a flea infestation, you can take back your home and pet with some of the methods mentioned in this article.

 Do Fleas Carry Diseases?

 Fleas may seem fairly harmless, but the fact remains that they do carry diseases, and those diseases can be very dangerous to your family.
 The most common flea-carried disease is Yersenia pestis, also known as the plague.
 A flea that has fed on an infected animal (like a rat, prairie dog, or chipmunk) and then somehow winds up on your dog or cat introduces it into them.
 The plague is a bacterial disease, so if it’s caught, it is treatable.
 Dogs can become infected with the bacteria and pass it on to your family.
 This stresses the importance of a good flea preventative.
 If fleas steer clear of your dog, they won’t be exposed to the bacteria.

 Not All Flea Preventatives and Treatments Are Created Equal!